mdjbru-teaching-material/turku_course/README.md

     - debugging (print statements, symbolic debuggers, ``traceback()`` and ``recover()`` in R)
     - code profiling, refactoring (underline the interest of having a test suite ready when improving a code that already works)
+	- if enough time, code timing (i.e. try to predict how long code will take to run by running small subsets, looking at the relationship between input size and run time and extrapolating).
+This might be especially useful when preparing a parallel run on CSC for example, or just to know how much can be done in a given time.

 * Day three, morning: ** documentation and virtual environments **
     - docstrings in Python, basics of R package writing